Mercedes-Benz GLB: Overview

+2023 facelift

+In 2023 for the 2024 model year, Mercedes implemented a facelift for the GLB, which included primarily new headlights and taillights.
+It received an updated variant of the MBUX infotainment system and supports wireless Apple CarPlay and Android Auto.
+A new colour, known as "Spectral Blue Metallic", as well as eighteen and twenty-inch wheels, are available.
+The car also has a new 48 volt mild hybrid system named the EQ Boost engine.

 Technical details

 It is available with 4-cylinder petrol and diesel engines only, while a plug-in hybrid and a fully electric version, called the EQB, was unveiled in April 2021.

 Engines

 At launch, the GLB came with two petrol and two diesel engines.
 All of them are fitted with automatic transmissions only, while 4MATIC all-wheel-drive system is either available or standard with the 2.0-litre engines, only.
 Available as of 2020, the 2.0-litre petrol engine in the GLB 35 is tuned to produce 225 kW and 400 Nm of torque.

 Diesel engines and the smaller petrol engine were eschewed for the US market, leaving only the 2.0-litre 4-cylinder turbo of the GLB 250 for the debut.